sarahmclo/slidles-puzzle/README.md

 ![wireframes](docs/wireframes/slidles-wireframes.webp)

 ### Structure
-The structure of Slidles is designed for a seamless and intuitive user experience, with clear content hierarchy, consistent navigation and responsive design principle.
+The structure of Slidles is designed for a seamless and intuitive user experience, with clear content hierarchy, consistent navigation and responsive design principles.

 ### Content Hierarchy
 1. **Puzzle Area**: Central focus for gameplay.